 Also, physical clutter leads to mental clutter.
 Being unorganized can affect your focus and impede your productivity, whereas being organized can give you a sense of control and purpose and motivate you to work hard.

 Do you ever buy duplicates or triplicates of an item because you can’t find it when you need it, or didn’t remember you already had it?
-Does food in your pantry every expire before you eat it because you don’t know its there?
+Does the food in your custom pantry in Bucks County, PA every expire before you eat it because you don’t know its there?
 Have you incurred a late fee because you paid a bill late?
 If you answered yes, you can benefit from getting better organized.

 Protect and enjoy your treasures